Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

+Modify the board1/board2 resistor notes to say that putting in a 40K resistor there (basically setting the voltage to 1V) will set the board to be simplex.

 The hardware watchdog needs to be able to be physically disabled so the board can be programmed without the watchdog getting in the way.
 Probably add a jumper by the JTAG and serial lines to disable the